neurobagel/bagel-cli/README.md

 constraints.
 To update it, we use `pip-compile` from the `pip-tools` package.
 Here is how you can use these tools to update the `requirements.txt` file.

+_Note: `pip-compile` will update dependencies based on the Python version of the environment it's running in._

 1. Ensure `pip-tools` is installed:
     ```bash
     pip install pip-tools